iterative/dvc.org/content/docs/user-guide/project-structure/pipelines-files.md

 These files use the [YAML 1.2](https://yaml.org/) file format, and a human-friendly schema explained below.
 We encourage you to get familiar with it so you may modify, write, or generate stages and pipelines on your own.

-Let's go over all the things you can do with stages!
+Let's go over its features!

 > Note that we use GNU/Linux in most of our examples.